Amphicyon: Fossil distribution

 While various remains and species of Amphicyon have been reported from South and East Asia, their referral is often problematic, as they're usually known from fragmentary material and all large sized amphicyonids found on the continent are generally placed in this genus.
 The only species definitely belonging to this genus is A. zhanxiangi from the middle Miocene of China.
 Other, tentatively assigned, species of this genus are known from China throughout the early Middle Miocene, but disappear by the late Miocene.
 It has been suggested that there were at least three dispersal events from European Amphicyon into Eastern Asia, with the first one being the ancestors of the North American species, the second one dating to the Early Miocene or earliest Middle Miocene, leading to A. zhanxiangi, and the last one, that of the A. ulungurensis lineage, which occurred slightly later.
 There was generally no closer affinity between the Chinese amphicyonids and those of the Indian Subcontinent during the middle Miocene.
-However, it has been proposed that the late Miocene A. lydekkeri from Pakistan, which is sometimes attributed to the separate genus Arctamphicyon, is a descendant of A. zhanxiangi, with the lineage immigrating from Northern China to Southern Asia.
+However, it has been proposed that the late Miocene A. lydekkeri from Pakistan, which is sometimes assigned to the separate genus Arctamphicyon, is a descendant of A. zhanxiangi, with the lineage immigrating from Northern China to Southern Asia.
 Further remains showcasing affinities with these species are also known from Yunnan, and their dispersal might be linked to the uplifting of the Tibetan Plateau and the strengthening of the Asian Monsoon.
 The attribution of the various Amphicyon species described from the South Asian Siwaliks is similarly questionable, as is the validity of the individual species.
 They are found throughout the whole Miocene epoch, with A. shahbazi being known from the earliest Miocene, whereas remains of A. lydekkeri date to the latest Miocene (~7-5 Ma), making it one of the youngest amphicyonids known.
 A very large humerus from the Manchar formation indicates that a gigantic species was present in the Siwaliks during the early parts of the Middle Miocene.
 South East Asian reports include a large incisor from the Aquitanian (~23-21 Ma) of Vietnam, and a species from the Lower Irrawaddy Formation of Myanmar, which is likely closely related to Arctamphicyon.
 Fossils from MN 7 of Kazakhstan, found in association with Anchitherium, have also been assigned to Amphicyon.
 Scarce dental remains have furthermore been reported from the Saudi Arabian Dam Formation, which dates to ca 17-15 Ma, in 1982.
 These remains show morphological differences to A. major, and several of the species to which it had been compared, mostly because of their similar, small size, including A. bohemicus, A. styriacus and A. steinheimensis (which also shares the apomorphic features present in the Arabian taxon), have since been moved to other genera.